La Noche Triste

-La Noche Triste ("The Night of Sorrows", literally "The Sad Night"), officially called in Mexico Victorious Night, was an important event during the Spanish conquest of the Mexica Empire, wherein Hernán Cortés, his army of Spanish conquistadors, and their native allies were driven out of the Mexica capital, Tenochtitlan.
+La Noche Triste ("The Night of Sorrows", literally "The Sad Night"), officially called in Mexico Victorious Night, was an important event during the Spanish conquest of the Aztec Empire, where Hernán Cortés and his army of Spanish conquistadors, including their native allies were driven out of the Mexica capital, Tenochtitlan.

 Prologue

 Cortés' expedition arrived at Tenochtitlan on November 8, 1519, taking up residence in a specially designated compound in the city.
-Soon thereafter, suspecting treachery on the part of their hosts, the Spaniards took Moctezuma II, the Aztec king or Tlatoani, hostage.
-Though Moctezuma followed Cortés' instructions in continually assuring his subjects that he had been ordered by the gods to move in with the Spaniards and that he had done so willingly, the Aztecs suspected otherwise.
+Soon thereafter, suspecting treachery on the part of their hosts, the Spaniards took Moctezuma II, the Aztec ruler or Tlatoani, hostage.
+Though Moctezuma followed Cortés' instructions in continually assuring his subjects that he had been ordered by the gods to move in with the Spaniards and that he had done so willingly, the population began to turn against both the Spaniards and Moctezuma.
 During the following 98 days, Cortés and his native allies, the Tlaxcaltecs, were increasingly unwelcome guests in the capital.

 Cortés heads off Spanish punitive expedition

 In May 1520, news from the Gulf coast reached Cortés that a much larger party of Spaniards had been sent by Governor Velázquez of Cuba to arrest Cortés for insubordination.
 Leaving Tenochtitlan in the care of his trusted lieutenant, Pedro de Alvarado, Cortés marched to the coast, where he defeated the Cuban expedition led by Pánfilo de Narváez sent to capture him.
 When Cortés told the defeated soldiers about the riches of Tenochtitlan, they agreed to join him.
 Reinforced by Narvaez's men, Cortés headed back to Tenochtitlan.